yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

 {{< / highlight >}}

 `rospy` is the main python interface to the ROS API.
 [Ackermann steering](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) is the geometry of our wheels, the [`ackermann_msgs`](http://wiki.ros.org/ackermann_msgs) defines a common interface to send drive commands.
 The imports from [`geometry_msgs`](http://wiki.ros.org/geometry_msgs) are for sending the initial pose of the car to the simulator.

+### Entrypoint

+In python, the if statement `if __name__ == "__main__"` is a guard agains running this code if the file is inclued.

+{{< highlight python "linenos=table,linenostart=50" >}}
+if __name__ == "__main__":
+    rospy.init_node("path_publisher")

+    control_topic = rospy.get_param("~control_topic", "/mux/ackermann_cmd_mux/input/navigation")
+    pub_controls = rospy.Publisher(control_topic, AckermannDriveStamped, queue_size=1)

+    init_pose_topic = rospy.get_param("~init_pose_topic", "/initialpose")
+    pub_init_pose = rospy.Publisher(init_pose_topic, PoseWithCovarianceStamped, queue_size=1)

+    plan_file = rospy.get_param("~plan_file")

+    with open(plan_file) as f:
+        plan = f.readlines()

+    # Publishers sometimes need a warm-up time, you can also wait until there
+    # are subscribers to start publishing see publisher documentation.
+    rospy.sleep(1.0)
+    run_plan(pub_init_pose, pub_controls, plan)
+{{< / highlight >}}

+Line 51 has the code for initializing your node.
+Every node must do this to register itself into the ROS environment.
+You must pass a name for the node (a good practice is to use the same name as the script, but it's up to you).
+The next lines (L53-59) setup communication streams for this node to talk to others. `rospy.get_param(...)` talks to the [Parameter server](http://wiki.ros.org/rospy/Overview/Parameter%20Server) to get parameters we define at runtime (more below in 'Writing the launch file').
+The first argument is the name of a parameter.
+The second is a default value.
+If no default is provided, the node won't start unless the parameter is defined.
+You should opt to provide sensible defaults when possible.

+The first argument has a peculiar form `~parameter_name`.
+There are a few ways ROS resolves names.
+For now, this is out of scope.
+If you name your parameters like this and define the parameters the same in the launch file, you should be ok.
+If you need more information on ROS names, see [ROS Names](http://wiki.ros.org/Names)

+[Publishers](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) are part of the ROS message passing paradigm. `rospy.Publisher(...)` takes three arguments.
+The first is the topic name.
+The second is the message type.
+There are a wide range of predefined messages you can use, but you do have the ability to create new ROS messages if needed, although that is beyond the scope of this tutorial.
+The third is the queue size.
+This defines how many messages to buffer when waiting to send (or recieve) messages.
+In general, a large queue size will be useful when many messages will be sent.
+In our case, we are infrequently sending messages, so a queue size of one is okay.

 ### Functions